kyrran/AerialRobotics_Display/README.md

 the drone model is a MAV model inheritrd from ['gym_pybullet_drones project'](https://github.com/utiasDSL/gym-pybullet-drones) with its compatiable pid controller developed by them. the mav model is approxiamte 1:10 mass ratio to the custimised drone used to test in real-world expreiments.
 The RL learning algorithm ustilized RL library ['Stable-Baseline3'](https://github.com/DLR-RM/stable-baselines3).

+The RL agent, SACfD, learns perching maneuvers from both imperfect demonstrations and online experiences, optimizing smoothness, agility, and nuanced control in the perching strategy.

+Key results show that the trained agent performs the perching maneuver with a 60% success rate in simulation, and transitions to real-world experiments with a 100% success rate, requiring minimal adjustments.
+The drone efficiently wraps its tether around branch-like structures with minimal jerk and more intended control.
+Additionally, the maneuver can be completed in under 1 second, representing an 18.48% improvement over previous work.

+This approach offers a significant advancement over traditional perching methods, which often rely on complex hardware or are limited by environmental factors.
+The project highlights the adaptability of RL in UAV control, making it suitable for complex maneuvers such as perching.

 ## Installation

 Tested on Ubuntu 22.04